-81 reasons a. and b. above (i.e., up to two one-year clock extensions may be granted between included in a review file.
+Section 8.
+Relevant Information.
+Only significant information relevant to the review shall be included in a review file.
 Relevant information is information that relates to the review criteria as defined in this Agreement.
 Relevant information may include disciplinary action taken against the bargaining unit faculty member, if the underlying acts relate to or affect the faculty member's ability to meet the review criteria.
-Information not relevant to the review or information that contains allegations that have not been fully reviewed by the appropriate office (research
+Information not relevant to the review or information that contains allegations that have not been fully reviewed by the appropriate office (research misconduct, office of investigations and civil rights compliance, employee and labor relations, etc.) shall not be included in the file initially, although allegations that relate to relevant information may be included if they are sustained after an appropriate review.